-CJR PROs: Easier than you think but don’t miss the opportunity
+CJR PROs: Easier than you think so don’t miss the opportunity

 The current state of play